About the Future of our Cities

 Petra Roth: We have succeeded in breaking down the ideological blockades that dominated the eighties and early nineties.
 It is not the height of a house that is decisive, but its design and how it fits into its surroundings.
 It has gradually become established that we are in fierce competition with other cities, regions at home and abroad.
 Nothing will happen by itself.
 We must work harder.
 The meaning of this reality has been sharpened in recent years.

 Petra Roth: Both are necessary, and this is also happening.
-As an international city we must, of course, promote ourselves in New York, in the Far East, and in Cannes.
-But of course those who are interested in business promotion and cultural institutions are constantly attracting attention throughout Germany.
+As an international city we must, of course, promote ourselves in New York, in the Far East, and on the MIPIM in Cannes.
+We are of course already working on business promotion and making people aware of the cultural institutions throughout Germany.
 As I said, coordination is gaining importance.

 Petra Roth: We are always thinking about image campaigns.
 This also applies to the euro [our currency] and not just Frankfurt.
 But the campaign really needs to fit our city to convince people.

 Petra Roth: The inner city will be considerably renewed.
-According to proposals from the competition, the Zeil will get a different face, and a cultural mile on Braubachstraße will be created.
-With the Europaviertel, a completely new district is growing alongside the exposition centre, plus the new construction of the European Central Bank in the east.
+According to proposals from the competition, the Zeil shopping street will get a facelift, and a cultural mile on Braubachstrasse will be created.
+With the European District, a completely new district is growing alongside the exhibition grounds, plus the new construction of the European Central Bank in the east.
 Great city planning perspectives are opening up.

 Petra Roth: An economic boom in the city with a unique expanded skyline, making it unmistakable among all other major German, even European, cities.
 A city with a high level of cultural offerings, and a safe and attractive financial metropolis.